Sirihn/basic-2d-game/README.md

 - End or restart the game when all coins are collected, or when a certain score is reached.
 - Decide what winning means, then redraw the whole canvas with a celebration graphic when you win the game.
 - Add a game clock. :ballot_box_with_check:
-  - Could count up or down. :ballot_box_with_check:
   - Could replace the score or be in addition to the score.
-  - Display it like the score. :ballot_box_with_check:
 - Keep track of high scores.
   - In a single play session.
   - Or across all sessions by reading/writing to a file.
-- Allow the player to wrap around the edges of the board. :ballot_box_with_check:

 ## ![Black Diamond](images/black-diamond.png) Advanced